brabiei21/Object-Oriented-Programming-CPP/POKER GAME/README.md

   };
 ```

 `Player:drawCards` and `Player::discardUnwanted` are automatically called during each round.
 In `drawCards` you will retrieve cards from the given `Deck` to complete your hand.
 This happens when the round first begins, and later if the players chooses to discard cards to improve their hand.
 In the `DiscardUnwanted` method, you have a chance to analyze your hand, and estimate the most likely "best" hand you can achieve.
 Then, drop cards that aren't helpful to you, in hopes that when you draw new cards, you can get a winning hand.
-This process may require that you write your own custom methods that help you analyze your and try to set a goal (target hand).

 #### 5. The `Round` class

 The `Round` class is a "process" object that drives the game forward.
 The `Round` class is managed for you by the `Game` class , the `Game::run` method.
-The `Round` class defines the following methods, that you must fully implement, but you are free to add other methods/data members as well:
+The `Round` class defines the following methods:

 ```cpp
     Round& dealCards(Deck &aDeck);